 Anyway, we’re still driving and it’s almost midnight, as we enter a rather strangely named town, which tickles my fancy so much that I have to stop and grab a photo.

 Overtaking while abroad, in a right-hand-drive car, isn’t a manoeuvre I’m happy with at the best of times, never mind when it’s past a badly driven police car in the middle of the night.
 Julie sits up straight to get a better view of the road ahead, as two pairs of eyes are better than one, and she’s on the best side of the car for overtaking.
-I gently press the accelerator and our 1 litre engine summons up another couple of horsepower as I ease out and slowly past the miniature cop car.
-Too scared to look across to see who’s driving, I stare straight ahead, trying to balance overtaking at what they consider a safe speed with getting back to the correct side of the road as quickly as possible.
-At 25 miles per hour it seems to be taking forever.
-Trying not to make eye contact I grip the steering wheel tighter.
+I gently press the accelerator and our 1 litre engine summons up another couple of horsepower as I ease out and slowly pass the miniature cop car.
+Too scared to look across to see who’s driving, I stare straight ahead, trying to balance overtaking at what they might consider a safe speed, with getting back to the correct side of the road as quickly as possible.
+At 25 miles-per-hour it seems to be taking forever.
+Trying not to make eye contact, I grip the steering wheel tighter.
 I’m sure he’s staring at me.
 My heart is racing.

 Then a miracle happens.
 Usually when you think “miracle” you think of loaves & fishes or parting the seas.
 But in our case it was nowhere near as significant, though just as unexplainable.
 Quite why our rear-view mirror, which had been securely attached to a bracket on the roof for the last seventeen years, chose this exact moment to break free and bounce off the dashboard, clatter off the gear stick and slam on to the floor, I’ll never know.
 Quite why, after a long tiring drive, in the middle of the night, while neck-and-neck in a precarious overtaking manoeuvre with miniature badly-driven police car, it chose this exact moment to scare the living daylights out of us, I’ll never know.
 But it did.